higginsro/DF-git/README.md

 ```
 if using conda you can create an env using the .yml file in this repo:
 ```
-> conda create -f df-git.yml
-> (source) activate df-git   # depending on linux/windows
+~/dialogflow-git> conda create -f df-git.yml ~/dialogflow-git> activate df-git   # on windows ~/dialogflow-git> source activate df-git # on unix
 ```

 Check the list of agents currently being tracked using:
 ```
-> dfgit.py list_agents
+~/dialogflow-git> dfgit.py list_agents
 ```
 Create a nonempty github/bitbucket repo for each agent you wish to have version control for
-that isn't currently being tracked.
+that isn't currently being tracked.\
-Changes will be tracked in these repos.
+Changes will be tracked in these repos.\
 For example create first an empty repo on bitbucket and then locally:
 ```
 mkdir some_agent